KusionStack/kusionstack.io/docs/user_docs/guides/cloud-resources/expose-service.md

 # Expose Application Service Deployed on CSP Kubernetes

-Deploying application on the Kuberentes provided by CSP (Cloud Service Provider) is convenient and reliable, which is adopted by many enterprises.
-Kusion has a good integration with CSP Kuberentes service.
+Deploying application on the Kubernetes provided by CSP (Cloud Service Provider) is convenient and reliable, which is adopted by many enterprises.
+Kusion has a good integration with CSP Kubernetes service.
 You can deploy your application to the Kubernetes cluster, and expose the service in a quite easy way.

 This tutorial demonstrates how to expose service of the application deployed on CSP Kubernetes.
 And the responsibilities of platform engineers and application developers are also clearly defined.
 In this article, *[exposing the service of nginx](https://github.com/KusionStack/konfig/blob/main/example/nginx/dev/main.k) (referred to "the example" in the below)*  is given as an example.